 If the native language is not your own, it can become a frustrating barrier.
 You will need a translator and to brush up on your mime skills.
 Please don’t be one of those people who think repeating yourself louder is the way to translation.

 The best advice is always to try to learn the language and at least try a few words, however bad your pronunciation will be (and it will!).
 Some phrases you will pick up on the way.
 I still stop myself replying in Arabic when I am asked how I am (one of the few phrases I did learn).

-Regardless of the above, the biggest downside of expat life is:
+Regardless of the above, the biggest downside is: